Smengerl/mp3_doorbell/readme.md

 - ESP GPIO32 --> Doorbell LED
 - 5V and GND from screw terminal to DF player and ESP
 - Consider connecting ground to two more screw terminals to be used for the LED and the button

+All external connection are done via the screw connectors:
+- Power supply is 5V DC and can be optionally build using the parts described herein (Warning, this is dangerous voltage level!).
+If you want to be on the safe side, buy a suitable standard DIN rail power supply from the shelf.
+Do not use your old fashioned bell transformer as this is AC!
+- Can be connected directly to a single 8 Ohm speaker for output.
+No further amp required, also no resistors for volume regulation as output volume is controlled via SW.
+- The bell button is a simple closing contact to ground with internal pullup.
+- Optionally, an LED can be attached via GPIO output connected to ground, e.g. to light up the bell button at night.
+Please note that this is directly connected to GPIO of the ESP, so don't draw too much current (should be sufficient for up to 4 standard LEDs though)!

 # Example usages